UMich-BipedLab/C-Frost/README.md

 [Examples/](Examples) contains some examples, ranging from simple examples to more advanced usage of C-Frost.

 [ThirdPartyLicense/](ThirdPartyLicense) contains licenses and disclamers from third party code used.

+## Tutorial

+Once done installing all the prerequisits, we recommend going over [here](Examples/README.md) to go through the examples and how to use this tool.